Rudy Giuliani and Sidney Powell have disappeared from Fox airwaves

 On the morning of Jan.
 6, when the pro-Trump audience was still listening to speeches discounting the veracity of the election, Fox News chief White House correspondent John Roberts informed viewers that he had spoken to Giuliani about 45 minutes earlier, relaying that Giuliani was confident Vice President Pence could decline to certify the election.
 But the network did not air Giuliani’s comments to Roberts.

-Smartmatic and Dominion also demanded retractions from Fox’s lesser-known competitors in conservative media, including Newsmax, One America Newsand the Epoch Times.
+Smartmatic and Dominion also demanded retractions from Fox’s lesser-known competitors in conservative media, including Newsmax, One America News and the Epoch Times.
 In response to Smartmatic’s demands, Newsmax issued a sweeping clarification on the air on Dec.
 21. “No evidence has been offered that Dominion or Smartmatic used software or reprogrammed software that manipulated votes in the 2020 election,” a Newsmax host said.
 In contrast, OAN has issued no such retraction or clarification.

-Powell has also been absent from Newsmax’s programming, and does not appear to be slated for future appearances on the network.
+Powell has also been absent from Newsmax’s programming and does not appear to be slated for future appearances on the network.

 Giuliani appeared on OAN last week to talk about his participation in the pro-Trump rally that turned into a mob.
 “They seemed pretty orderly and pretty quiet,” Giuliani said of the Trump supporters.
 “You’re going to see that 99 percent of this was all peaceful,” OAN host John Ball replied.
 He also spoke earlier with OAN chief White House correspondent Chanel Rion about election issues and about legal challenges in Pennsylvania and Michigan.
 “They stole an election from us,” he said.

-OAN president Charles Herring told The Washington Post in an email this week: “If there is something newsworthy to discuss, we are pleased to have Mr. Giuliani and Ms. Powell on OAN.”
+OAN President Charles Herring told The Washington Post in an email this week: “If there is something newsworthy to discuss, we are pleased to have Mr. Giuliani and Ms. Powell on OAN.”

-After last week’s riot at the U.S. Capitol, Cumulus Media Group, one of the biggest players on conservative talk radio, issued a memorandum ordering programmers to put an end to on-air rhetoric casting the election results in doubt.
+After last week’s riot at the U.S. Capitol, Cumulus Media, one of the biggest players in conservative talk radio, issued a memorandum ordering programmers to put an end to on-air rhetoric casting the election results as in doubt.
 It’s unknown whether legal liability concerns were a factor in the decision.
 Two of their most prominent and outspoken hosts, Mark Levin and Dan Bongino, both said this week that they did not receive the memo.